cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

   cy.url() // Nothing to see, yet
     .should("eq", '/my/resource/path#awesomeness') // Nada.
-}) // Ok, the test method has returned, time to do everything!
+}) // Ok, the test method has returned, time to do everything in order!
 ```

 Cypress doesn't kick off the browser automation magic until the test function exits.